EliEladElrom/react-tutorials/README.md

 # React Tutorials

 Hello and welcome.
-In this library I included a list of projects I created in the tutorials and courses to help you **Master React** as well as ReactJS related libraries.
-I encourage you to create the projects yourself and just use this as a reference.
+In this library I included a list of projects I created in the tutorials to help you **Master React** as well as ReactJS related libraries.
-Many think that learning is the accumulation of knowledge, however it’s probably the opposite.
-Learning is changing our hobbits.
-As Leo Buscaglia nicely put it:

-> “Change is the end result of all true learning.”

-If you want to master Angular, I invite you to checkout [angular-tutorials](https://github.com/EliEladElrom/angular-tutorials).

 List of projects included in this library: